luyadev/luya/docs/guide/app-module-urlrules.md

 |pattern      |The newly defined name for the rule, which is what the end-users can see.
 |route        |To internal route used to determine the new location, based on the yii2 routing concept `module/controller/action`.

-You can also us parameters in your url rules ([More on the Yii2 Documentation](http://www.yiiframework.com/doc-2.0/guide-runtime-routing.html#parameterizing-routes).
+You can also use parameters in url rules:

 ```php
 ['pattern' => 'article-detail/<id:\d+>', 'route' => 'estore/article/index'],
 ```

+Visit the [Yii Documentation](http://www.yiiframework.com/doc-2.0/guide-runtime-routing.html#parameterizing-routes) for more details about parameters.

 > When you using the module in a cms context, your patterns must be prefix with the module name like `team/my-basket`, otherwise the cms can not auto replace the new pattern with the cms context informations.